nasirnjs/aws/ebs_multi_attach.md

 ## EBS Multi-Attach
 EBS Multi-Attach is a feature of Amazon Elastic Block Store (EBS) that allows a single EBS volume to be simultaneously attached to multiple EC2 instances within the same availability zone.
 This capability is particularly beneficial for clustered applications like GlusterFS, as it enables shared storage access while maintaining consistency and reliability.

-## Key Benefits of EBS Multi-Attach
+## Key Benefits of EBS Multi-Attach with Synchronization

-- High Availability: Ensures data accessibility even if one instance fails.
+- **High Availability**: Data remains accessible from multiple EC2 instances, ensuring continuous availability even during instance failures.

-- Performance: Each instance can achieve the full performance of the EBS volume.
+- **Performance**:  Each EC2 instance attached to the EBS volume achieves full performance, reducing bottlenecks and improving throughput.
-- Consistency: Enables multiple nodes to access and modify data simultaneously with consistent performance.

-## Solution Overview
+- **Consistency**:  Changes made on one node are immediately reflected across all attached instances, maintaining data consistency.

+- **Fault Tolerance**:  The system can tolerate instance or network failures without affecting data accessibility due to data redundancy across nodes.

+- **Real-Time Synchronization**:  Instantly synchronizes changes between nodes, ensuring all attached instances have up-to-date data for seamless operation.

 ### Prerequisites